-enders aren't in the business of closing down companies - nor do they want to be.
-When a credit becomes financially troubled, lenders often seek an alternative to closing down the business.
+Investors and lenders aren't in the business of closing down companies - nor do they want to be.
+When an investment or credit becomes financially troubled, they often seek an alternative to closing down the business.

 A company's financial problems often result from mismanagement.
 When existing management doesn't possess skills to deal with crisis, a turnaround specialist may be needed.